keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

-[^1]:	I can absolutely guarantee you people, who lived into their 50s, 60s, and 70s, in the Victorian period were doing juice cleanses and yoga.
+[^1]:	I can absolutely guarantee you people, who lived into their 50s, 60s, and 70s, in the Victorian period weren't doing juice cleanses and yoga.
 They were too concerned with enslaved people of color and doing weird shit to women in hospitals and mental facilities.

 [^2]:	“Liver: Anatomy and Functions.”
 Johns Hopkins Medicine, [https://www.hopkinsmedicine.org/health/conditions-and-diseases/liver-anatomy-and-functions](https://www.hopkinsmedicine.org/health/conditions-and-diseases/liver-anatomy-and-functions).